gramener/uifactory/README.md

 </script>
 ```

-To just re-render the component without changing properties, use `.update()`.
+To re-render the component without changing properties, use `.update()`.

 ```html
 <script>